exculpatory evidence

 Facts

-• On January 3, 1996, a student called the police to report a female body near a factory.
-The police on the crime scene disclosed that the victim was Chen Xinghui and parts of her body were cut off and missing.
+• On January 3, 1996, a student called the police to report finding a female body near a factory.
+The police on the crime scene said the victim was Chen Xinghui and parts of her body were cut off and missing.
 Sun was suspected because he went out with Chen the night before and went back to the place of another classmate alone after the time the crime was committed.
-Sun was placed under sheltering for investigation, police compulsory measure, on January 3, 1996.
+Sun was placed under sheltering for investigation, a police compulsory measure, on January 3, 1996.

 • Other special facts about this case: